AN ANCIENT ABAGADARY (ABECEDARY)

 (3) (which is) dried (and) polished.

-(4) The eye and the mouth, with the resting of the voice, have come to the splendour of old age.
+(4) ‘ wp ben h.g has come to the splendour of old age.
 See, now I shall be seen for a thousand lifetimes of the world.

 To achieve this translation I have applied a principle that I have found operating in the earliest alphabetic inscriptions, from the Bronze Age.